 What's the history of Halloween?

 The contemporary celebration of Hallowe’en is controversial.
 For some, practices of trick or treat are seen as out of hand, with people being menaced in their homes with fears for the elderly or vulnerable.
 Others see it as a celebration of black magic.
 Some complain of the commercialisation.
-Yet others see it as a fun time to dress up, have a party and play traditional games and maybe watch a horror movie.
+Yet others see it as a fun time to dress up, have a party and play traditional games and maybe watch a horror film.
 It is perhaps not surprising there are so many different takes on Hallowe’en because the contemporary Hallowe’en has a complex background going back thousands of years, much of which is uncertain.
 The one thing we can be certain of is the name, Hallowe’en is a contraction of All Hallows Eve, and this refers to a Christian festival known in old language as All Hallows, that is All Saints day.
 So, what should we make of Hallowe’en and how might Christians respond to it?

 The Christian history of Hallowe’en and its cultural adoption is not too difficult to trace, but there are claims of pre-Christian festivals behind it that are harder to prove.
 The Christian All Saints day on 1st November, coupled with All Souls Day on the day after, goes back to the 8th Century when it was celebrated on these dates in England and Germany.
 This date was officially ratified in 839 by Pope Gregory IV.
 From this dating we get All Hallows Eve, Halloween, on the 31st of October.
-Prior to this,
+Prior to this, All Saints Day was part of the festival of Pentecost, a sort of ‘Birthday of the Church’ when the first followers of Jesus went out first to speak publicly to speak of Jesus’s resurrection at Easter.
+Eastern Orthodox churches still celebrate it at the festival.

 Hallowe’en is a contraction of All Hallows Eve, and this refers to a Christian festival known in old language as All Hallows, that is All Saints day.

 So why did Pope Gregory move the festival in the Western Church?
 The usual suggestion is that this was in line with existing pre-Christian celebrations of a day of the dead on this date.
 The problem is, as the case with other northern European festivals, we have only limited evidence before the Christian era to go on.
-What we do know is that as dates began to be set for major Christian festivals in the Roman solar calendar, as opposed to the lunar Jewish calendar, dates were chosen that fitted
+What we do know is that as dates began to be set for major Christian festivals in the Roman solar calendar, as opposed to the lunar Jewish calendar, dates were chosen that fitted the agricultural seasons and the solstices and equinoxes.
+This seems to be part of a strategy to Christianise these festivals.
+So, the idea that there was a pre-Christian festival honouring the dead on the 1st of November is plausible but not at all proven.

 In Ireland a festival celebrated over these dates is called Samhain (pronounced sow ain).
 This festival marks the beginning of winter and marked the end of the harvest season.
 It was also the time the cattle were brought in to over-winter.
 This was a time of feasting before winter set in and old tales suggest it may have been a time that the gates to the otherworld were believed to be open and the dead, spirits and monsters came out.
 Again evidence is sketchy but in Christian Ireland Samhain customs continued and included lighting bonfires, wearing disguises and carving lamps out of turnips to ward off evil spirits.